Loading market data...

 Lamp makers earn revenue through model-specific development-and-supply awards: SL wins a headlamp or rear-lamp program during a vehicle's design phase, tools up, then ships lamp sets for the model's production run, so sales follow customer build volumes with content fixed years in advance.
 The economics have improved structurally as lighting shifted from halogen bulbs to LED assemblies and adaptive systems packed with electronics, multiplying the value of each program.
 Its main global competitors are large lighting specialists such as Koito of Japan, Marelli, and Forvia's lighting arm.
 Plants in India, China, and North America mirror the overseas assembly footprint of Hyundai, Kia, and GM programs.

 Company profile by LineVest editorial.
 Journalism, not investment advice.
-Commission a full DART-based report on SL
+Commission a full SEC-based report on SL

 SL coverage